Linuxfabrik/lfops/roles/nextcloud/README.md

 * Install PHP 7+.
 This can be done using the [linuxfabrik.lfops.php](https://github.com/Linuxfabrik/lfops/tree/main/roles/php) role.
 * Set the size of your `/tmp` partition to 50 GB+, if you want to allow 5x simultaenous uploads with files each 10 GB in size.

-If you use [setup_nextcloud](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/setup_nextcloud.yml), this is automatically done for you.
+If you use the ["Setup Nextcloud" Playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/setup_nextcloud.yml), this is automatically done for you.

 ## Optional Requirements